 - Find a comfortable position and take breaks if you need to.

-- Lift your pen between each stroke as you’re practicing the letterforms.
+- Lift your pen between each stroke as youโre practicing the letterforms.

 - Adjust your page and posture from time to time.

-WANT MORE FREE PRACTICE SHEETS AND TUTORIALS?
+WANT MORE PRACTICE SHEETS AND TUTORIALS?

 Make sure to check these blog posts:

-- 3 Ways to letter I Love You
+- 3 Ways to Letter I Love You

 - Faux Calligraphy Worksheets for lowercase, uppercase, numbers, and symbols.